chinmay4382/GitHub-Profile-Viewer/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/search`.
 The app will automatically reload if you change any of the source files.
-Click on the card to go its detail page
+Click on the card to go to its detail page

 ## Code scaffolding